Last Updated on 06/06/2021 by Miki Yoshida

 The United States Postal Service was founded in 1775; the year before the country’s victory, it seceded from Great Britain.
 Individuals and companies have known this federal government department for more than 200 years.
 Since the mail delivered more than 40% of the non-critical mail in the country, this is the way most people think when they receive a package to be posted.
-However, as competition intensifies, it is important to understand that alternative transportation rates differ from the standard USPS freight rates.
+However, as competition intensifies, it is important to understand that alternative transportation rates such as UPS shipping rates differ from the standard USPS freight rates.

 Sending packages through the U.S. Postal Service is one of the most common ways for individuals or businesses to ship small products.
 While USPS freight is generally considered a fixed freight, there are still many variables.
 The rate is determined by the weight, size and travel distance of the package.
 There are incremental rates based on the size of the package.
 The weight of the package can be the actual weight or the weight of the dimension (DIM).
 The size percentage is obtained by adding the length and circumference of the box.
 USPS only ships items that are no more than 70 pounds and have a maximum total size of 130 inches.

 United Parcel Service (UPS) is a comparable shipping company specializing in commercial and global shipping companies.
 UPS shipping rates are very competitive and offer some other benefits.
 UPS does not require an additional delivery confirmation fee, which can confirm to the shipper that the package has been successfully delivered to the appropriate personnel.
 Many people think that they also deliver parcels by road or regular parcels faster than USPS.
 Another advantage is that they will ship heavier and larger parcels.
 Their maximum transport capacity is 150 pounds and 165 inches.
 This is almost twice the volume of USPS shipments.